pearceav/tutorials/README.md

 # tutorials

-This holds my demo code for tutorial videos
+This holds my demo code for tutorial videos.